<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Will ExxonMobil Freeze its Pension?

 Over the past several decades, many corporations have moved to defined contribution (DC) plans and moved away from defined benefit (DB) plans.
-Companies freeze or off-load DB pension plans in order to cut down on their pension obligations.
+Companies freeze or off-load DB pension plans to cut down on their pension obligations.
 By making the switch from a DB plan to a DC plan, corporations can also shift risk from the company to the workers.
 The trend is good for investors because companies who relieve themselves of pension debt become less risky investments.
 However, this trend can negatively impact employees who rely on those DB plans for their retirement years.

 Understanding how your pension works is crucial, whether or not you're worried about a pension freeze.
 Next, we'll dive into the details.